fpadovani/communicative_baby_dpo/README.md

 This is the prompt I used, it can be found in the `generate_dpo_pref_from_file.py` file.

+<pre><code>
-<pre><code>"You are a young child having a conversation with your mother. "
-        "When your mother says something, you should answer as a typical kind and natural-sounding child. " "Do NOT repeat her words.
-Instead, give a new, relevant answer that shows understanding. " "Keep it short and child-like." </code></pre>
+"You are a young child having a conversation with your mother. " "When your mother says something, you should answer as a typical kind and natural-sounding child. " "Do NOT repeat her words.
+Instead, give a new, relevant answer that shows understanding. " "Keep it short and child-like."
+</code></pre>

 *PS: as you can see, I made a mistake while generating the synthetic dataset, since the tags *MOT: and *CHI are missing.
 I already adjusted the code in the `generate_dpo_pref_from_file.py` file, and we only need to rerun the data generation and the DPO training with the correct file.*

 - this is the dataset split for evaluation -> [**dpo_dataset/huggingface_dpo_format_eval.json**](https://huggingface.co/datasets/fpadovani/child-dpo-preferences-eval)

+## Training with DPO
+Using the `dpo_training.py` script, changing the dataset in input (either the huggingface_dpo_format.json or synthetic_dpo_format.json) I fine-tuned for 10 epochs the baseline model, saving checkpoints every 2000 steps.

+## Evaluation with DPO
+We should familiarize with the BabyLM Challenge evaluation pipeline of this year -> [2025](https://github.com/babylm/evaluation-pipeline-2025)

+In the meantime I have a script that evaluate our baseline and finetuned models on BLIMP and on our own minimal dialogue pair dataset:

+- *`evaluate_blimp.py`*
+- *`evaluate_minpairs.py`*

+**BASELINE**: our *bbunzeck/another-llama* baseline model scores 56% (accuracy) on BLIMP and 64.4% on the minimal pairs evaluation set
+**DPO_REAL_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 55% on BLIMP and 68% on the minimal pairs evaluation set
+**DPO_SYNTHETIC_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores 54% on BLIMP and 64.8% on the minimal pairs evaluation set

+I was expecting the fine-tuning with synthetic pairs to give an advantage to the model compared to the fine-tuning with real pairs and I am still convinced of it, but since I trained with the file that has missing speaker tokens (as I said above), we need to retrain and see what happens.

+## Plots of reward and loss
+In the `./plot` folder you can find the loss trend and the reward trend for the correct and incorrect sentences.
+The curves make a lot of sense and for the fine-tuning with synthetic dataset they look even more stable.